 - Embarrassing Nickname: His name "Craw" comes from nearly choking on a chicken bone that got stuck in his throat.
 At the time he was furious at Threetrees for giving him such an embarrassing name, but as time went on he became grateful for it.

-- Feeling Their Age: While he's a Badass Grandpa, his age is definitely catching up to him, as he reflects any time he's getting ready to go into battle.
+- Feeling Their Age: While he's an Old Soldier, his age is definitely catching up to him, as he reflects any time he's getting ready to go into battle.
 His knees in particular give him a lot of trouble.